reswitched/reswitched.github.io/_posts/2018-01-05-Building-RetroArch.md

 ```
 git clone https://github.com/reswitched/libtransistor-snes9x2010.git
 cd libtransistor-snes9x2010
-make platform=switch LIBTRANSISTOR_HOME=/path/to/libtransistor/fs/branch
+make platform=switch LIBTRANSISTOR_HOME=/path/to/libtransistor
 ```
 Depending on whether you already set an environment variable for LIBTRANSISTOR_HOME, you may need to put the path in to the make command as well.
-Ensure that the path is to the fs branch that you have just built.

 When it has successfully finished building, you will have a file called `snes9x2010_libretro_switch.a` in your libtransistor-snes9x2010 folder.